-What’s inside: 5 simple tips to live a debt free lifestyle; sponsored by Houghton-Mifflin Harcourt.
+What’s inside: 5 pro tips to live and stay debt free; sponsored by Houghton-Mifflin Harcourt.

 Despite how much I love the holidays, it’s always a relief to be done with holiday expenses!
 This year our family made a lot of homemade gifts and focusedon traditions (instead of things) to have an awesome Christmas without breaking the bank.